FlavScents AInsights Entry for Caramel Dione (CAS: 13494-07-0)

 5. Use in Fragrances

-In the fragrance industry, caramel dione is used to add a sweet, gourmand note to various fragrance families, including oriental and gourmand fragrances.
-It acts as a modifier, enhancing the sweetness and warmth of the fragrance composition.
-Typical concentration ranges in fragrances are from trace amounts up to 0.5%, depending on the desired intensity.
-Caramel dione contributes primarily to the middle notes of a fragrance due to its moderate volatility.
+In the fragrance industry, caramel dione is used to impart a sweet, gourmand note to perfumes and personal care products.
+It is commonly found in the oriental and gourmand fragrance families, where it acts as a modifier or impact note.
+Typical concentration ranges in fragrance formulations are from trace amounts up to 0.5%, depending on the desired intensity.
+Its volatility is moderate, contributing primarily to the middle notes of a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts